Divine (performer): Later disco work, Lust in the Dust, and Hairspray: 1984–1988

-Death: 1988
+Death

 On March 7, 1988, three weeks after Hairspray was released nationwide, Divine was staying at the Regency Plaza Suites Hotel in Los Angeles.
 He was scheduled to tape a guest appearance the following day as Uncle Otto on the Fox network's television series Married... with Children in the second season wrap-up episode.
 After spending all day at Sunset Gower Studios for rehearsals, Divine returned to his hotel that evening, where he dined with friends at the hotel restaurant before returning to his room.
-Shortly before midnight, he died in his sleep, at age 42, of heart failure.
+Shortly before midnight, he died in his sleep, at age 42, of a heart attack.
 His body was discovered by Bernard Jay the following morning, who then sat with the body for the next six hours, alongside three of Divine's other friends.
 They contacted Thomas Noguchi, the former chief coroner of Los Angeles County, who arranged for removal of the body; Divine's friends were able to prevent the press from taking any photographs of the body as it was being carried out of the hotel.

 Divine's body was flown back to Maryland and taken to Ruck's Funeral Home in Towson, where a casket was obtained for him.
 The funeral took place at Prospect Hill Cemetery, where a crowd of hundreds had assembled to pay their respects.
 The ceremony was conducted by Leland Higginbotham, who had baptized Divine into the Christian faith many years before.
-John Waters gave a speech and was one of the pallbearers who then carried the coffin to its final resting place, next to the grave of Divine's grandmother.
+John Waters gave a speech and was one of the pallbearers who then carried the casket to its final resting place, next to the grave of Divine's grandmother.
 Many flowers were left at the grave, including a wreath sent by actress Whoopi Goldberg, which bore the remark "See what happens when you get good reviews."
 Following the funeral, a tribute was held at the Baltimore Governor's Mansion.
 In the ensuing weeks, the Internal Revenue Service confiscated many of Divine's possessions and auctioned them off, as restitution for unpaid taxes.